sweeneys/personal-website/_posts/2016-03-10-demand-response.markdown

 Demand response introduces an alternative option - to instead decrease demand to fill the gap.
 The way this works is that energy users (households or small & large companies) reduce their electricity consumption in times of shortage.
 As an example, a large company could turn off one of their energy intensive processes.
-This action restores the supply-demand balance without having to turn on any extra power plants and maintaining the stability of the electricity grid (no blackouts/the lights stay on).
+This action restores the supply-demand balance without having to turn on any extra power plants and maintains the stability of the electricity grid (no blackouts/the lights stay on).

 **Big picture**